- Structure of higher education in the UK

 Do not forget that if you submit documents to several educational institutions, it is better to write essays for each individual separately, so as to maximally "tailor it" to the specifics and requirements of a particular institution.

 SMAPSE specialists have already mentioned that when you enter a British university (and any other university in an English-speaking country), you will first need to confirm your high level of English.
 Usually, an international IELTS (International English Language Testing System) certificate is required for this.
 This is an internationally accepted system that meets all strict modern requirements and reliably determines the level of English for those for whom it is not native.
 The IELTS certificate is valid for 2 years.
 Bachelor courses require an IELTS of at least 5.0-5.5., A master's degree is IELTS from 6.0-7.0, and admission to a doctorate is possible with IELTS scores of 7.0 or higher.

 Sometimes universities allow equivalent versions of language tests - the most common are TOEFL (Test of English as a Foreign Language) or the Pearson Test of English Academic (PTE Academic).
 Additionally, the university may ask you to pass academic exams:

-Standardized test, the most common for applicants of business directions, management and management: it is a test of the ability to analyze, perceive a variety of information, work with various sources, self-presentation.
+Standardized test, the most common for applicants of business directions and management: it is a test of the ability to analyze, perceive a variety of information, work with various sources, self-presentation.

 An internationally recognized test that determines the overall level of your academic and intellectual development: the skill of critical and analytical, verbal-logical thinking, the ability to formulate and argue your point of view, and write structured texts on a given topic.